Bill Anoatubby: Early tribal career

 In July 1975, Anoatubby was hired by the Chickasaw Nation government, then based in Sulphur, Oklahoma, to serve as Director of Tribal Health Services.
 He managed tribal health programs in a 13-county region of South Central Oklahoma.

 The following year, he accepted appointment as director of the tribal accounting department, where he was responsible for development and improvement of tribal accounting systems.
 In 1978, he was appointed as special assistant to the governor and controller.
 He provided program and personnel management, including supervision of tribal department directors.
 The following year, Anoatubby was popularly elected as the first Lieutenant Governor of the Chickasaw Nation, serving with Governor Overton James.
-He was re-elected for a second term in 1983.
+He was re-elected alongside James for a second four-year term in 1983.

 Governor

-In 1987, Anoatubby was elected as the 30th Governor of the Chickasaw Nation, the twelfth-largest tribe in the United States.
-He is now serving his 9th consecutive term in office, having been reelected in 1991, 1995, 1999, 2003, 2007, 2011, 2015, and 2019; on four occasions he faced no opposition.
+In 1987, Anoatubby was elected as the Governor of the Chickasaw Nation, the twelfth-largest tribe in the United States.
+This began the 32nd administration of Chickasaw Governors and he is the 22nd person to serve in the office.
+He is now serving his 10th consecutive term in office, having been reelected in 1991, 1995, 1999, 2003, 2007, 2011, 2015, 2019, and 2023; on five occasions he faced no opposition.

 As governor, he administers all the Nation's programs and businesses and, indirectly its more than 13,500 employees.
 There are more than 200 tribal programs and services, and more than 100 tribal businesses.
 Anoatubby has devised a multi-pronged approach to improving conditions for the tribe in the areas of tribal finance, education, business and economic development, environmental protection, and healthcare.

 Anoatubby has been described as a modest, almost self-effacing politician who seems happy to share the credit for the Nation's successes.
 He has achieved the following: